mongodb/docs-app-services/source/mongodb/limitations-serverless-instances.rst

 - You cannot create a :ref:`database trigger <database-trigger>` on a serverless instance.

-- You cannot use a serverless instance as your app's :ref:`synced <sync>` cluster.
+- You cannot use a serverless instance as your app's :ref:`Device Sync <sync>` cluster.

 - You cannot watch collections for changes data sources that are serverless MongoDB Atlas instances.